sunnyrainS2/Exercise/paper.md

 - Man-in-the-Middle Attacks
  : a broad class of potential attacks in which an attacker is able to intercept, read, and modify communications between two other parties without their knowledge

-###5.
+####5.
 Abuse of Domain Name Service (DNS)

- providing phishers with the ability to easily redirect traffic from one phishing site to another if the initial site is shut down
+ This providing phishers with the ability to easily redirect traffic from one phishing site to another if the initial site is shut down.
+Thus, The use of dynamic DNS and registration of multiple IP addresses for a single fully qualified domain name (FQDN) is becoming more prevalent to increase the resilience of phishing sites.

-###6.
+####6.
 Specialized Malware
 - *Electronic Surveillance* : capture and record a user's keystrokes and mouse clicks, and also capture network packets or protocol information before it is encrypted for transit over the network
 - *Password Harvesters* : be able to search a computer for account and password
 - *Self-Contained Scam Pages and Dialog Boxes* : monitor for connections to specific banking URLs and either display a pop-up window or dialog box, or attempt to overlay the existing web page with a fake one.